shahirriaz/restaurant-webstie/README.md

 ## How to initialize project

-Clone the repository and run `npm install` in the terminal to install the node modules and dependencies
+* Clone the repository and run `npm install` in the terminal to install the node modules and dependencies
+* Run `npm start` to start local developent server

 ### Objective
 * Case to solve: Pizzeria Bella online food ordering system

 ### Requirements